PurpleSquirrelMedia/xr-unity/projects/8thWallXR-Tutorial/README.md

 ## Download the sample Unity app

-[Download](https://github.com/8thwall/xr-unity/blob/master/projects/8thWallXR-Sample/8thWallXR-SampleApp.unitypackage?raw=true) the sample 8th Wall XR enabled Unity project
+[Download](https://github.com/8thwall/xr-unity/blob/master/projects/8thWallXR-Tutorial/8thWallXR-TutorialApp.unitypackage?raw=true) a sample Unity project to augment with 8th Wall XR.

 Double click on the .unitypackage file downloaded, and import all of the objects into the Unity project.
 This sample application contains a simple scene (called "Main") consisting of a TV sitting on a table::